 How you travel to and from your exchange destination is a key part of a sustainable exchange experience.
-Students usually fly, even to nearby countries, because of short flight times and cheap prices.
-But airplanes produce huge carbon emissions - check out this calculator to see how much $CO_2$ your flight to your host country would generate.
+Students usually fly, even though airplanes produce huge carbon emissions.
+Check out this calculator to see how much CO2 your flight to your host country would generate.